dfunckt/django-rules/README.rst

 can be extended, changed or replaced altogether when using (or subclassing) ``AutoPermissionViewSetMixin``.
 Custom API actions defined via the ``@action`` decorator may then be mapped as well.
-See the fully documented source code for details on how to properly customize the default behaviour.
+See the fully documented source code for details on how to properly customize the default behavior.

 Advanced features